 The European Central Bank (ECB) launched in 2019 a third series of Targeted Longer-Term Refinancing Operations (TLTRO) with the aim of maintaining favourable credit conditions in the euro area.
-Like the two previous systems, borrowing banks can benefit from a reduced interest rate depending on their performance in granting loans to their household (excluding real estate loans) and business (excluding financial institutions) customers.
-These TLTRO III operations each have a three-year maturity and are conducted quarterly between September 2019 and March 2021.
-Certain terms and conditions were modified in March 2020, in particular the loan production objectives, rate conditions and drawdown limit, in order to further support the granting of loans in the face of the emergence of the Covid-19 crisis.
+As in the two previous systems, the level of remuneration of the borrowings depends on the performance of the borrowing banking institutions in terms of loans granted to their household customers (excluding real estate loans) and business customers (excluding financial institutions); depending on these performances, the borrowing institutions may benefit from a reduced interest rate and an additional temporary bonus applicable from 24 June 2020 to 23 June 2021 (reduction by 50 basis points of the average rate of the deposit facility with a floor rate set at -1%).
+These TLTRO III operations are conducted on a quarterly basis between September 2019 and December 2021, for a possible total of 10 drawdowns.
+Each such operation has a three-year maturity and includes an early repayment option.
+Some terms and conditions were modified in March 2020, in particular the loan production objectives, rate conditions and drawdown limit, in order to further support the granting of loans at the outset of the Covid-19 crisis.
+In January 2021, the ECB decided to extend the temporary additional bonification over the period from 24 June 2021 to 23 June 2022 subject to performance in terms of number of granted loans observed over a new reference period from 1 October 2020 to 31 December 2021.

-The entities of the Societe Generale group have subscribed to TLTRO III loans through quarterly drawings staggered between December 2019 and December 2020.
-As of the closing date, the total outstanding amount is 62.6 billion euros.
+The entities of the Societe Generale group have subscribed to TLTRO III loans through quarterly drawings staggered between December 2019 and December 2021.
+As at 31 December 2021, the total outstanding amount drawn is EUR 71.9 billion.